 District awards teacher grants for innovation

-This celebration culminated a multi-step process, which included teachers submitting proposals for their ideas followed by a committee going over each proposal to determine the winners.
+Nearly $50,000 in funding was approved, which culminated a multi-step process that included teachers submitting proposals for their ideas followed by a committee going over each proposal to determine the winners.

-Princeton ISD has been funding special projects to be used in classrooms for several years, and this marks the fourth year teachers were asked to submit formal proposals for this money.
+Princeton ISD has been funding special projects to be used in classrooms for several years, and this marks the fifth year teachers were asked to submit formal proposals for this money.